 What’s more — the north and south clusters of the New Residential Houses will, for the first time, offer wheelchair accessible routes to a part of campus that was nearly impassable previously.

 In addition to kitchens, study nooks, lounges, and meeting areas, the New Residential Houses include a number of signature spaces that can be named in recognition of donors who provide generous project support.
 Naming opportunities include:

 Residence Halls.
 Each one houses approximately 120 students in 3- or 4-person semi-suites (two bedrooms with an adjoining private bathroom).
-The south cluster includes the fitness center, cafe, and the living room/ game room.
+The south cluster of the Singleton, Hitch, and Maida Houses includes the fitness center, cafe, and the living room/ game room.
 The north cluster offers the Multipurpose Room and connection with the Great Lawn.